About Us

 In 2009, the committee expanded to include partnerships with people affected by all types of disabilities.
 In 2012, the UM General Conference voted to make it a standing committee.
 The Committee was renamed “Disability Ministries Committee of The United Methodist Church,” and was placed under the umbrella of the General Board of Global Ministries until 2018.
 In 2019, Bishop Peggy Johnson represented the committee at the Council of Bishops.
 On January 1, 2020, the committee became a partner ministry with the General Commission on Religion and Race.

 The Disability Ministries Committee does not receive apportioned funds through the United Methodist Church.
-We rely on gifts from general agencies, congregations, individuals, special offerings (Disability Awareness Sunday, Christmas, Easter, or Mission of the Month) and others to continue this important work.
+We rely on gifts from general agencies, congregations, individuals, special offerings (Disability Awareness Sunday, Christmas, Easter, Mission of the Month, etc.) and others to continue this important work.

 We accept three options: the Advance, PayPal, or by check.